DIY Finishing - Wood finishing

 sirsa photo: wikihow.org

 Removing old varnish or paint.
-In order not to exert too much effort, use the sanding machine on which you mount sandpaper for sanding wood.
+To avoid too much effort, use the sanding machine on which you mount sandpaper for sanding the wood.
 Be careful not to sand too much when you get to the wood.
-Furniture is often veneered and the layer can be very thin.
+Furniture is often veneered, and the coating can be very thin.
 Even very old furniture can have veneer.
-In this case, however, the veneer is a little thicker.
-If you don't have machine safety, when you get to the wood, sand by hand.
+In this case, however, the veneer is slightly thicker.
+If you don't have machine safety, when you get to the wood do the sanding by hand.
 This will give you more control.
 After sanding remove dust with a cotton cloth.
 Check by hand for roughness.

-Another way to remove the old varnish coating is with paint stripper.
-With a brush, apply paint stripper, leave it on for the time recommended by the manufacturer, then remove the soaked layer with a tickling (a metal blade).
-The operation can be repeated several times.
-After complete removal of the varnish, the surface is washed with thinner and sanded.
+Another way to remove old varnish is with paint stripper.
+With a brush, apply the paint stripper, leave it for the time recommended by the manufacturer, then remove the soaked layer with a țicling (a metal blade).
+This can be repeated several times.
+After the varnish is completely removed, the surface is washed with thinner and sanded.

 This is the stage when any repairs are made.
-If the furniture is veneered and the veneer has peeled off or it broke glue it with contact adhesive so you don't have to catch it in the presses.
-Wipe off the excess immediately and sand the area.
-If any glue stains remain they will be very visible when you apply the bath.
+If the furniture is veneered and the veneer has peeled off or it has broken stick it with contact adhesive so you don't have to catch it in the presses.
+Wipe off excess immediately and sand the area.
+If glue spots remain they will be very visible when you apply the adhesive.
 If the wood has cracks or small holes that you want to repair use wood putty.
-Apply a slightly larger amount because the volume of putty decreases as it dries.
-After drying sand to bring it level.
+Apply a slightly larger amount because as the putty dries the volume of putty decreases.
+After drying, sand to level.

 furniture reconditioning